AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 {: .highlight }

 Importing a schema doesn't override the current schema.
+Schemas will be merged.

 {: .highlight }